ibexa/documentation-developer/docs/cookbook/setting_up_multi_language_siteaccesses.md

     Here is the full guide on [Internationalization](../guide/internationalization.md).

-1. Log in to your eZ Platform back office.
+1. Log in to your eZ Platform Back Office.
-1. Navigate to the Admin Panel -> Languages tab.
+1. In the **Admin** Panel, open the **Languages** tab.
-1. Click "Create a new language" and follow the on-screen prompts to register your new language (e.g. `fre-FR`).
+1. Click **Create a new language** and follow the on-screen prompts to register your new language (e.g. `fre-FR`).
-1. After saving the new language, refresh the eZ Platform back-office assets: `php bin/console assetic:dump` and `yarn encore <prod|dev>` (or `php bin/console ezplatform:encore:compile`).
+1. After saving the new language, refresh the eZ Platform back-office assets by running: `php bin/console assetic:dump` and `yarn encore <prod|dev>` (or `php bin/console ezplatform:encore:compile`).

-Reload the back office and you can now start translating content.
+Reload the Back Office and you can now start translating content.

 ## Create new SiteAccesses